 Broad-Spectrum CBD Oil

-Broad-spectrum CBD is full-spectrum oil that has been through an additional process to remove the THC.
-It still contains other compounds like minor (non-intoxicating) cannabinoids, fatty acids, and terpenes.
+Broad-spectrum CBD is full-spectrum oil that has been through an additional process to remove the majority of THC.
+Broad spectrum still contains other compounds like minor (non-intoxicating) cannabinoids, fatty acids, and terpenes.

 The look and taste of broad-spectrum oil are similar to that of full spectrum.
 It has a robust, earthy taste and a dark emerald or amber colour.